 The best thing to do with a toxic person is to simply not engage.
 Once you’ve established your boundaries, if the toxic person doesn’t respect them, walk away.
 Constant non-engagement will take away their fun.
 They might be forced to direct their toxicity elsewhere.

 All of this is often not a permanent solution.
 The best thing to do is to end all contact with toxic people.

 Don’t try to beat them at their game, it will leave a bad taste in your mouth.
 If a toxic person enjoys ridiculing you, trying to mock them in return will not help.
 It will encourage similar behaviour.
 Toxic people are manipulative and selfish.
 They cannot look at issues from any perspective other than their own.
 You will never find the right words to win an argument or make them understand your side of things.

 6. Find a support group or build a network of understanding friends

 There are a lot of support groups for people struggling with toxic relationships.
 You can find them online.
 If you’re religious, you can seek comfort from prayer by joining a similar group.

 The best thing would be a tribe of like-minded friends.
 If they’re trustworthy, you should discuss your issues with them.
 Discussing things with an uninvolved party can give you some much-needed perspective.
 More importantly, you know that someone is willing to support you if you need it.
-Friends that truly care about us can enrich our lives in the best possible way.
-It weakens all negative and toxic influences in your life, but if you’re lonely and isolated, you might give up when the pressure increases.
+Friends that truly care about us can enrich our lives.
+It weakens all negative and toxic influences, but if you’re lonely and isolated, you might give up when the pressure increases.
 So, build a healthy network of friends.